koopmyers/tube/README.md

 One player creates a session and shares the session ID with others through a external channel (WhatsApp, Discord, etc.).
 The other players can then join and play together.
 That’s it, no server deployment needed.

-## Use case and limitation
+## Use case & limitation

-Tube works on any platform that supports WebRTC over the internet, see [Requirements](###Requirements).
+Tube works on any platform that supports WebRTC over the internet, see [Requirements](#requirements).
 It also runs on non-web platforms (Windows, macOS, Linux, Android, iOS) over a local network, without needing an internet connection.

 However, the benefit of not having to deploy a server comes with a trade-off: in some cases, two peers may fail to connect.
-To better understand why this happens, see [How it works](##How%20it%20works).
+To better understand why this happens, see [How it works](#how-it%-works).

 Because no server is deployed by default, Tube may not be suitable for projects that require high stability or support for a large user base.
-If stability is critical, you can deploy your own servers to ensure reliable connectivity [Using your own servers](##Using%20your%20own%20servers).
+If stability is critical, you can deploy your own servers to ensure reliable connectivity [Using your own servers](#using-your-own-servers).
 As it is, Tube is a great option for:
 - Rapid prototyping of peer-to-peer multiplayer
 - Testing mutliplayer games